jnlongnecker/theQudzoo/src/content/adviceArticles/skills.md

 </div>

 The disarm here isn’t as reliable as the disarm from Long Blades, but with high Agility and many shots you can disarm pretty often.
 The only difference here is that you’ll kill your target more often before you disarm them with Pistols, but that’s rarely a problem except for the case of turrets where you want their weapons.
-It’s passive and can easily save you, and if you combine this with Akimbo chain Pistols, you’ll actually very reliably disarm enemies.
+It’s passive and can easily save you, and if you combine this with Akimbo chain pistols, you’ll actually very reliably disarm enemies.
 Fantastic skill.

 ### Dead Shot